MatanArazi/jb-45800-5-project-4/README.md

                   -> failed -> agent.inference.failed
 ```

-The first worker image build can be large.
 The Docker worker uses CPU-only PyTorch wheels and does not need CUDA or a GPU.
+The browser rejects images larger than 10 MB before upload; the API accepts up to 20 MB of base64 JSON.

 The services use these ports: